Environmental Benefits of Organic

 Conclusion

 The premium you pay for organic produce is invested in minimising the potential externalities of the agricultural food system.
-When you next shop, think, “what are the hidden environmental costs of buying non-organic, unbranded products versus certified organic equivalents?”
-Every choice you make as a consumer goes toward creating a more sustainable future.
+The next time you shop, think, “what are the hidden environmental costs of buying non-organic, unbranded products versus certified organic equivalents?”
+Because every choice you make as a consumer goes toward creating a more sustainable future.

 Always remember to look for a certification mark such as the Australian Certified Organic Bud logo to make sure your organic purchases are authentically organic.